influxdata/telegraf/docs/INSTALL_GUIDE.md

 ## Homebrew

-A [Homebrew Formulae][] for Telegraf that updates after each release:
+A [Homebrew Formula][] for Telegraf that updates after each release:

 ```shell
 brew update